liquidinstruments/moku-examples/docs/api/reference/mim/save_configuration.md

                dict(source="Slot2OutA", destination="Output1")]
 m.set_connections(connections=connections)

-# Save the current configuration of Multi-instrument Mode
+# Save the current configuration of Multi-Instrument Mode
 m.save_configuration(filename="mim_state.mokuconf")

 # Use save_settings to save the settings of the instruments in the slots